A black box method for solving the complex exponentials approximation problem: Introduction

 The paper is organized as follows.
-In section 1 the Maximum Likelihood and related estimators and their properties in this context are shortly reviewed.
-In section 2 the proposed method is described and some parameters required to make it automatic are discussed and estimated.
-In section 3 a simulation experiment is presented to compare the results provided by a standard method and the proposed one.
+In section 1 the Maximum Likelihood (ML) and related estimators and their properties in this context are shortly reviewed and the MLE density is studied as a function of the number of data and the noise variance.
+Moreover a short overview of pencil methods is also given because GPOF algorithm is used in the proposed method and also for comparisons.
+In section 2 the proposed method is described and critical hyperparameters required to make it automatic are discussed and estimated.
+In section 3 numerical results are reported.